 The high and ever-growing interest in cultivating this microalga is primarily due to its unique biochemical composition.
 At present, Chlorella is above all recommended and used as a balanced, high-quality food additive, which yields a comprehensive, balanced nutrition for humans.
 Often Chlorella is even referred to as “superfood” or as “nature’s healer”.

-Chlorella biomass consists to 50% of proteins with all indispensible amino-acids.
+Chlorella biomass consists to 50% of proteins with all indispensable amino-acids.
 Apart from the protein content, which is excellent both from a qualitative and from a quantitative point of view, Chlorella is a rich and balanced source of various vitamins, vital fatty acids, enzymes, chlorophyll, DNA, RNA, anti-oxidants and a number of other important biological components.
 It has been shown by experiment that the use of Chlorella has a positive influence on strengthening the immune system, stimulating digestion, and cleansing the organism of various toxic components.
 A number of biologically active components in these microalgae supports the regeneration and optimal development of the cells in various organs and tissues of our body.
-Therefore the regular ingestion of Chlorella with our food effectively helps in overcoming the numerous problems which are a consequence of the unhealthy life style and nutritional habits of many people in the modern world.
+Therefore, the regular ingestion of Chlorella with our food effectively helps in overcoming the numerous problems which are a consequence of the unhealthy life style and nutritional habits of many people in the modern world.

 Under specific conditions it is possible to obtain a Chlorella biomass that is rich in neutral fats.
 Such a biomass can serve as a raw material for the production of bio-fuel, which can be economically attractive when this microalga is grown on a large scale.